alpinegizmo/timing-explorer/README.md

 This project includes an example of how to switch from one state backend to another using the State Processor API.

-`ChangeBackend` is another Flink application in this project.
-It can read a savepoint from the `TimingExplorer` app made with a heap-based state backend, and write out a new savepoint that uses the RocksDB state backend.
+`ChangeBackend` is another Flink application that is included in this project.
+This application uses the State Processor API to read a savepoint made by running the `TimingExplorer` app with a heap-based state backend, and it can then write out a new savepoint that uses the RocksDB state backend.
+Since the `TimingExplorer` uses operator state, keyed state, and timers, `ChangeBackend` is a fairly complete example of how to work with the State Processor API.

-You can then run `TimingExplorer` with `useRocksDB` set to true. and restart the application using that rocksDB-based savepoint.
+To verify that the new savepoint works correctly, you can run `TimingExplorer` with `useRocksDB` set to true. and restart the application from the new RocksDB-based savepoint.

 # Disclaimer
 Apache®, Apache Flink™, Flink™, and the Apache feather logo are trademarks of [The Apache Software Foundation](http://apache.org).